vamsireddy22/Riktam-hacktathon/README.md

 # Challenges of Day-1
 - Not much familiar with the technology stack like I am new to MangoDB I learnt MangoDB in two days by wathcing youtube videos.
 - Adding CSS to webpages

+# Tasks to complete for Day-2
+- Design and developing the view pictures pages
+- Designing the database scheme for view page
+- Adding CSS to Web-App
+- Adding Disqus for Upvoting and realtime commenting section to make work simpler
+- Finishing the project and recording the video and wrap-up the hackathon